aharneish/deep-learning-nlp-practice/week 4/answers.md

             * Transfer Learning: VGGNet has been widely adopted for transfer learning due to its pre-trained models.
 By using pre-trained weights on large-scale datasets, VGGNet models can be fine-tuned for specific tasks with limited data.

 2. Explore differnent activation functions.
-What are the pros and cons of different activation functions
+What are the pros and cons of different activation functions.

+    * Activation functions play a crucial role in neural networks by introducing non-linearity and enabling the network to learn complex patterns from the input data.

+     * The most commonly used activations functions are:

+        a.
+Sigmoid:

+                The sigmoid function is defined as $ f(x)= 1/{1+exp{^x}}.

+                it squaches the input to a range between 0 and 1.

+                * pros:

+                    * It provides a smooth gradient, making it suitable for gradient-based optimization algorithms.

+                    * It can be interpreted as a probability, making it useful for binary classification problems.

+                * cons:

+                    * Sigmoid activations suffer from the "vanishing gradient" problem.
+For very large or small inputs, the gradient becomes close to zero, leading to slow learning in deep networks.
+                    * The output is not zero-centered, which can cause issues in network convergence.